Zach Wilson has another strong showing in Jets preseason victory over Panthers

 “That last drive at the end of the half, he controlled the offense in late situation and make sure we finished the half.
 I thought they did a really, really good job in that situation.
 I’m really pumped for him as he is taking the next steps.”

-Wilson began the game’s opening drive 4/4 for 41 yards as he made smart decisions by not forcing the ball into coverage.
+Wilson began the game’s opening drive 4 for 4 for 41 yards as he made smart decisions by not forcing the ball into coverage.
 But a poor pass to Tyler Conklin ended the drive as the Jets settled for a 47-yard Greg Zuerlein field goal.

 Following three consecutive punts by the Jets offense, Wilson helped the team cross the 50 and got into Panthers territory after passes to Israel Abanikanda and Jeremy Ruckert.
 However, the Jets had to settle for a 45-yard field goal from Zuerlein, making it 6-0 late in the second quarter.